circleci/circleci-docs/jekyll/_ccie/preview.md

          ]
      }
      ```
-10. From the main replicated dashboard, click Start to start the application.
+10. From the Management Console, click Start to start the application.
 It will take a few minutes to download all of the necesary docker containers.
-If Replicted reports that `Failure reported from operator: no such image` click Start again and it should continue.
+If the Management Console reports that `Failure reported from operator: no such image` click Start again and it should continue.
 11. After the application has started, log in to CircleCI and start running 2.0 builds!

 ## Manual Installation